bal031/ASAP/README.md

 # ![ASAP Logo](resources/favicon.ico "Autoscheduler Assist Program") Autoscheduler Assist Program
-ASAP is a web application that intends to assit a UCSD student burdened with course planning for a looming quarter.
+ASAP is a web application that intends to assist a UCSD student burdened with course planning for a looming quarter.
 Simply select the courses you wish to take and denote any preferences (e.g. classes with high CAPE reviews) then sit back while the algorithm does all of the heavy lifting of finding the best possible schedule.

 ## Team ASAP